How to pay for grad school: Going back to school as an adult

 As with all students, the first step in obtaining aid is filling out the Free Application for Federal Student Aid (FAFSA).
 The FAFSA will collect information on your family’s financial situation to assess need, but you should complete the application even if you think your income is too high to receive financial aid.
 Multiple factors determine eligibility, so don’t assume you won’t get any aid.
 FAFSA is also used to obtain a variety of non-need-based federal loans, and many schools also require it to obtain merit-based aid.

-5. If you’re a veteran or currently in the armed forces, take advantage of targeted programs
+5. If you’re a veteran or military personnel, take advantage of targeted programs

 Military veterans, active-duty personnel and future military personnel are eligible for numerous programs aimed at helping pay for higher education.
 Some of the more popular programs include: